Santa Barbara Weekend Getaway: 3-Day Itinerary

 Butterfly Beach is arguably the most beautiful beach in Santa Barbara County.
 The beach stretches far down the coast, so there are plenty of spots for beachgoers who want some space on the beach.

-Along the bluffs above Butterfly Beach is a little walking/biking trail with views of both the beach and Montecito estates (Ty Warner’s house being one of them!).
+Along the bluffs above Butterfly Beach is a short, but lovely, walking/biking trail with views of both the beach and Montecito estates (Ty Warner’s house being one of them!).

 What to Bring: swimsuit | Turkish towel | beach bag

-Santa Barbara has some great breweries downtown.
-Some of the more popular ones are Figueroa Mountain Brewery, Topa Topa Brewery, The Brewhouse, and M Special, but there are many more!
+Some of the more popular breweries are in the Funk Zone: Figueroa Mountain Brewery, Topa Topa Brewery, Lama Dog, and Rincon, but there are many more!

 Saturday is when Santa Barbara is at its liveliest!
 People are out and about enjoying the sunshine, having brunch, adventuring in the mountains, going out to nice dinners, and appreciating the arts and culture downtown.